-The NOI published in The Savannah Morning News on February 25, 2009, provided an early opportunity for the public to submit restoration ideas or alternatives for consideration by the Trustees in the development of the Draft DARP/EA.
+Section 1006(c)(5) of OPA requires the Trustees to involve the public in the restoration planning process (33 U.S.C. § 2706(c)(5)).
+The NOI published in The Savannah Morning News on February 25, 2009, provided an early opportunity for the public to submit restoration ideas or alternatives for consideration by the Trustees in the development of a Draft of this DARP/EA.
 The NOI described the spill event, identified the Trustees involved, provided general information on the likely natural resource injuries, and invited input from the public regarding restoration alternatives that should be considered.